 - In the File Manager of cPanel, you can find the way to the Themes folder.
 You need to install your WordPress in the document’s root folder so you would find the way to "public_html/wp-content/themes" but if you have installed your WordPress in a subfolder named WordPress, you would go directly to "public_html/wordpress/wp-content/themes".

-- As you steer to the File Manager of Cpanel> Themes, choose Upload file(s) button and upload the downloaded file of your theme (Refer to Step 1).
+- As you steer to the File Manager of Cpanel> Themes, choose the Upload file(s) button and upload the downloaded file of your theme (Refer to Step 1).

 - Open your file in cPanel once that zipped file gets uploaded.

-- Now in the right side panel, choose "Extract File Contents", and the uploaded file will get uncompressed.
+- Now in the right-side panel, choose "Extract File Contents", and the uploaded file will get uncompressed.

 - For choosing any new Theme, you need to follow the following instructions.

-And finally for adding themes manually the following steps are recommended;
+And finally, for adding themes manually the following steps are recommended;

 - On your host server, your Theme files will be uploaded to a new directory.